JordynMarcellus/testing-workshop-slides/src/slides.md

 - The script we have running will:
     - run our tests in "watch" mode (when we save, it re-runs tests)
-    - collects code coverage from
+    - collects code coverage (which lets us know what lines of our application have been covered in our tests)

-# Unit tests

-- Unit tests are focused on small, discrete pieces of functionality.

-- Examples:
-    - does this filter function work as intended?
-    - what happens when a function receives null as an argument?

 ---